-Research from Timewise has found that 87 per cent of the UK’s full-time workforce either currently work flexibly or would like to do so.
-And of the 3,000 adults surveyed, millennials appear to be leading the way with 73 per cent of those aged 18-34 who are working full-time, doing so flexibly.
+Research from Timewise has found that 87% of the UK’s full-time workers either currently work flexibly or would like to do so.
+And of the 3,000 adults surveyed, millennials appear to be leading the way with 73% of those aged 18-34 who are working full-time, doing so flexibly.

-The main reasons put forward as to why workers would wish to work flexibly include increased control over their work/life balance, reducing their energy-sapping commute, allowing more time for leisure and study, and more opportunities to care for children and other dependents.
+It’s easy to see why people want to work flexible hours.
+It gives employees the opportunity to better control their work/life balance by reducing their commute, while providing them more time for leisure and study.
+Plus, more opportunities to care for children and other dependents.

 Challenges of implementing flexible working hours